 We have used these Mexican classics for this salad:

-- Beans - forms the base for many dishes.
+- Beans - form the base for many dishes.
 Here we have used red kidney beans for their bright colour and protein punch.
 You could use any beans that take your fancy - black beans, black-eyed peas or any combination.

 - Corn - considered a symbol of life and fertility.
-To make things easy we have used canned sweet corn but you can also use fresh corn or even frozen. cook until tender.
+To make things easy we have used canned sweet corn, but you can also use fresh corn or even frozen. cook until tender.